-Restricted net position consist of assets with constraints placed on the use either by external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or laws through constitutional provisions or enabling legislation.
+Restricted net position consists of assets with constraints placed on the use either by external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or laws through constitutional provisions or enabling legislation.
 In all cases, if individual restricted net position categories are negative, the negative balance is eliminated and reclassified against unrestricted net position.
-As of June 30, 2018, the Office reported \$966,180 of restricted net position, of which \$863,942 was restricted by enabling legislation.
+As of June 30, 2019, the Office reported \$374,790 of restricted net position.